-Our field teams have also re-discovered a spectacularly rare species of true toad (Andinophryne) which was thought to be extinct since 1973.
-Additionally, we have found many new species candidates including 30 frogs (Pristamantis), several snakes, one salamander (Bolitoglossa), and a handful of stick-insects (Phasmid).
+Our field teams have also re-discovered a spectacularly rare and overlooked species of true toad called the Tandayapa Andes toad (Rhaebo olallai) which was thought to be extinct since 1973, and we’ve found plenty of new species candidates including 30+ frogs (Pristamantis), several snakes, one salamander (Bolitoglossa), and a handful of stick-insects (Phasmids).